xuehaipeng/ks-tool/README.md

 - `--kubelet-config`: Path to kubelet config file on remote hosts (default: /var/lib/kubelet/config.yaml)
 - `--dns-service`: Name of the DNS service to query (default: kube-dns)
 - `--dns-namespace`: Namespace of the DNS service (default: kube-system)

+Jump command options:
+- `--groups, -g`: Host group to jump to (only one group allowed)
+- `--hosts, -H`: Individual host to jump to (only one host allowed)
+- `--host-index`: Index of host to connect to within a group (0-based, default: 0)
+- `--user, -u`: SSH username for ad-hoc host (will lookup from config if not provided)
+- `--pass, -p`: SSH password for ad-hoc host (will lookup from config if not provided)
+- `--sudo-pass`: Sudo password for ad-hoc host (will lookup from config if not provided)
+- `--port`: SSH port for ad-hoc host (default: 22)

 ### Logging